Strait of Magellan: Spanish attempt to colonise the strait

 In 1578 English navigator Francis Drake crossed the strait, creating fear on the Pacific coast that an attack was imminent.
-In order to seal the passage, the Viceroy of Peru, Francisco de Toledo, sent a squadron with two ships under Pedro Sarmiento de Gamboa.
+To seal the passage, the Viceroy of Peru, Francisco de Toledo, sent a squadron with two ships under Pedro Sarmiento de Gamboa.
 They carefully explored the strait, trying to ferret out English invaders, while surveying locations for future fortifications.

 Pigafetta had described the strait as a hospitable area with many good ports, "cedar" wood, and abundant shellfish and fish.

 In 1584, Sarmiento de Gamboa founded two colonies in the strait: Nombre de Jesús and Ciudad del Rey Don Felipe.
 The latter was established on the north shore of the strait with 300 settlers.
 That winter, it became known as Puerto del Hambre, or "Port Famine", as most of the settlers died of cold or starvation.
 When Sir Thomas Cavendish landed at the site of Rey Don Felipe in 1587, he found only ruins of the settlement.

 The Spanish failure to colonize the Strait of Magellan made the Chiloé Archipelago key in protecting western Patagonia from foreign intrusions.
-Valdivia, reestablished in 1645, and Chiloé acted as sentries, and as hubs where the Spanish collected intelligence from all over Patagonia.
+Valdivia, reestablished in 1645, and Chiloé acted as sentries, and hubs where the Spanish collected intelligence from all over Patagonia.

 In 1599 it took five ships under Simon de Cordes and his pilot William Adams four months to traverse the strait; Sebalt de Weert returned before reaching the end.